Mastering DirectQuery in Power BI: A Deep Dive into Performance Optimization – Part 2

 Working with Power BI DirectQuery datasets, you might sometimes find that performance issues can feel inevitable.
 Especially with larger datasets where many moving parts can cause potential complications.
 In this series, I will guide you towards mastering DirectQuery in Power BI, starting with an overview to help you understand the aspects of DirectQuery performance and … Read more

-When building datasets in Power BI, you have different options on how to connect and store the data in your dataset.
+When building semantic models in Power BI, you have different options on how to connect and store the data in your models.
 There are two main Power BI storage modes to choose from when querying data from your data source.
 These are import mode and DirectQuery mode.
-Import mode in Power BI allows you to import … Read more
+Import mode in Power BI allows you to … Read more

 Finding the Highest and Lowest Values Across Many Columns in Power BI using DAX